luslab/oz-bulk-rnaseq/I. Splicing Analysis.md

 ## Combining results

-Combines aligned files to form one single summary table.
+Combines aligned files that are stored in the folder `to_combine` to form one single summary table.
 This is the file that you send to differential splicing command.
 Can specify hg38.
 The output directory contains the sub-folders to combine..
 ```bash
 #set aligned output file
 OUT=/home/camp/ziffo/working/oliver/projects/airals/splicing/vast_tools/vast_out/